 This will help us make sure that only humans can subscribe to your list.

 For your Subscribers, the effects are pretty minimal.
 Based on the algorithms we use to determine when to display it, most of them will never see the CAPTCHA at all.
 They’ll go through the process just like they always have, with no inhibitions.
 A normal Subscriber looks nothing like a robot to our system.

 In short, what can CAPTCHA do for you?

 - Improve the deliverability of your broadcasts

-- Ensures the people on your list opted in themselves - and not are forced on your list by a bot
+- Ensures that the Subscribers on your list opted in themselves - and were not forced on your list by a bot